ros-realtime/ros-realtime-rpi4-image/docs/BuilderDesignAndUsageGuide.md

 1. The [`phase1-target`](../image_builder/data/example-cross-compile/scripts/phase1-target)
-   script installs the build and runtime dependency for the project you're trying to cross compile into the target image.
+   script installs the build and runtime dependency for the project you're trying to cross-compile into the target image.
 2. The [`phase2-host`](../image_builder/data/example-cross-compile/scripts/phase2-host)
    script downloads the C++ project and calls to cmake.
 The `CMAKE_TOOLCHAIN_FILE` is already passed to this script and points to